-A SHBG test is primarily ordered to help evaluate the status of a patient’s androgens (male hormones).
-With men, the issue of concern is testosterone deficiency, while with women the concern is excess testosterone production.
+A sex hormone binding globulin (SHBG) test is primarily ordered to help evaluate the status of a patient’s androgens (male hormones).
+In men, it is used to look for testosterone deficiency.
+In women it is used to investigate excess production of testosterone.
 A total testosterone may be ordered prior to or along with a SHBG test, which can be useful in determining whether or not a total testosterone measurement is reflecting the amount of testosterone that is available to the body’s tissues.

 SHBG and testosterone levels may be ordered on an adult male to help determine the cause of infertility, a decreased sex drive, and erectile dysfunction, especially when total testosterone results are inconsistent with clinical signs.

 In women, small amounts of testosterone are produced by the ovaries and adrenal glands.
 Even slight increases in testosterone production can disrupt the balance of hormones and cause symptoms such as , infertility, acne, and .
 These symptoms and others are often seen with polycystic ovarian syndrome, a condition characterised by an excess production of androgens like testosterone.
 SHBG and testosterone testing may be useful in helping to detect and evaluate excess testosterone production and/or decreased SHBG concentrations.

 For both sexes, a free testosterone, albumin level, and one or more other hormones, such as prolactin, oestradiol, and LH (luteinising hormone) may also be performed to help evaluate a patient’s existing balance of hormones.

 When testosterone and SHBG are measured together the laboratory will usually estimate the amount of free testosterone.
 This may be done using a mathematical formula, such as the Vermeulen equation, or by dividing the testosterone result by the SHBG result to give what is called the Free Androgen Index (FAI= Total testosterone /SBHG x 100).